-This will help answer some initial questions regarding Sauk Rapids Youth Hockey Association (SRYHA).
+This will help answer some initial questions regarding hockey for new skaters or returning skaters in our 8U/6U/Jr. Storm levels for the Sauk Rapids Youth Hockey Association (SRYHA).

 The association uses its website –www.saukrapidshockey.org–as the primary means of communication.
 Check the website for updates, schedule changes and any other SRYHA related information.
-Our objectives at the Mite levels are:
+Our objectives at the 8U and below levels are:

-1. Enjoyable introduction and experience in hockey and our Association
+1. Enjoyable introduction and experience to hockey and our Association

-2. Provide a healthy environment for fun and learning
+2. Provide a healthy environment of fun and learning

 3. Teach the basic fundamental skills via USA Hockey's ADM